Daemonite/material/docs/components/modal.md

 - Clicking on the modal "backdrop" will automatically close the modal.
 - Bootstrap only supports one modal window at a time.
 Nested modals aren't supported as we believe them to be poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
-- One again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
-[See our browser support docs]({{ site.baseurl }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
+- Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
+[See our browser support docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
-- Lastly, the `autofocus` HTML attribute has no affect in modals.
+- Lastly, the `autofocus` HTML attribute has no effect in modals.
 Here's how you can achieve the same effect with custom JavaScript.

 Keep reading for demos and usage guidelines.